panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

-Is there any difference between using and not using `await` keyword?
-Let's find the answer.
+Both of the expressions actually work.
+But are there any situations that make a difference between the two expressions?
+Let's find out!

 ## 1. When there's no difference

-To find the difference between the 2 expressions, I'm going to use a helper function `delayedDivide(n1, n2)`.
+To find the difference between the 2 expressions (`return await promise` vs `return promise`), I'm going to use a helper function `delayedDivide(n1, n2)`.

 The function divides 2 numbers, and returns the division result wrapped in a promise.
 In case if the second (divisor) argument is `0`, the function returns a rejected promise
 because it is not possible to divide by `0`.